Table Rocks

 Hiking

-The Table Rocks is one of the most visited hiking destinations in the Rogue Valley.
+The Table Rocks are one of the most visited hiking destinations in the Rogue Valley.
 It is estimated that more than 45,000 people visit this location every year.

-There are two major trails leading up to the Upper and Lower Table Rocks.
+Two major trails are leading up to each Table Rock.

 The trail to Upper Table Rock is an easy 2.5-mile loop with 720 feet of elevation gain.

 The path up Lower Table Rock is a moderate 3.5-mile loop with 780 feet of elevation gain.
-This trail is longer and rockier than the one to the Upper Table Rock.
+It is also rockier than the one to Upper Table Rock.

 Nature Viewing

-The Table Rocks is a protected area with hundreds of plants and animals.
-Some are so unique you can only find those here.
+The Table Rocks are a protected area with hundreds of plants and animals.
+Some are so unique you can only find them here.
+Vernal pool fairy shrimp and dwarf woolly meadowfoam are among them.

-The spring is the best time to visit since over 200 wildflower species bloom, creating a beautiful palette of color.
+Spring is the best time to visit overal - more than 200 wildflower species start blooming at that time, creating a beautiful palette of color combinations.

 As you ascend to the summit, you can see the Pacific madrone, white oak, manzanita, and ponderosa pine surrounded with grass and wildflowers.
 The evergreen madrone trees are the most notable for their glossy, peeling leaves.